 |Did this page help you?
 Yes | No | Tell us about it...|

 Amazon Virtual Private Cloud (Amazon VPC) lets you define a virtual networking environment in a private, isolated section of the Amazon Web Services (AWS) cloud.
-Within this virtual private cloud, you can launch AWS resources such as, ELB load balancers and EC2 instances, that have private (RFC 1918) IP addresses in the classless inter-domain routing (CIDR) range of your choice (for example, 10.0.0.0/16).
-For more information about CIDR notation and what "/16" means, see Classless Inter-Domain Routing on Wikipedia.
+Within this virtual private cloud, you can launch AWS resources such as, ELB load balancers and EC2 instances.

+Before you can create your load balancer within a VPC, you must first create a VPC.
+You define your Amazon VPC by assigning IP address in the classless inter-domain routing (CIDR) range of your choice (for example, 10.0.0.0/16).
+For more information on CIDR and what ‘/16’ means, see Classless Inter-Domain Routing.

 If a subnet's traffic is routed to an Internet gateway, the subnet is known as a public subnet.
 If a subnet's traffic is not routed to an Internet gateway, the subnet is known as a private subnet.
-Use a public subnet for resources that must be connected to the Internet, and a private subnet for resources that need not be connected to the Internet.
+Use a public subnet for load balancer that must be connected to the Internet, and a private subnet for load balancer that need not be connected to the Internet.

 The following figure shows an example of Elastic Load Balancing within Amazon VPC.

 In this example, the Availability Zone 1A has load balancer in its own subnet and the EC2 instances in another subnet.
 The load balancer is in a public subnet.
 It means that the traffic from the subnet is routed to the Internet gateway which allows the load balancer to communicate with the Internet.
 The EC2 instances are in a private subnet.
 It means that the traffic from the subnet is not routed to the Internet gateway.
 The EC2 instances in the private subnet cannot communicate with the Internet.